MysterionRise/kagan-figures/README.md

 The Matching Familiar Figures Test, MFFT
 =============

-The Matching Familiar Figures Test, made in 1966, used to diagnose cognitive style impulsivity - reflexivity.
+The Matching Familiar Figures Test, invented by [Jerome Kagan] in 1966, used to diagnose cognitive style impulsivity - reflexivity.

 Example of demo training case